htvekov/controllerx/docs/examples/Sonos display.md

 My current display setup consists of four pages that all are displayed for 5 seconds.
 Following information is displayed on the screen:

-**All pages:** Source (if not present, display ‘Sonos/Playlist’)
+**All pages:** Source (if not present, display ‘Sonos/Playlist’), mute sign,
 						volume setting and play/pause/idle status.
-Also displays mute sign and shuffle sign
+Also displays 'shuffle on' sign f

 **Page 1:** Active master/slave speakers.